 Good Candidates for Laser Skin Resurfacing

-- You have certain types of precancerous skin growths.
+- Certain types of precancerous skin growths

 Beyond these guidelines, the best way to determine whether you’re a good candidate for laser skin resurfacing is to schedule a consultation with Dr. Weiglein at Cosmedica.